Invoicing in the Netherlands

 Public transport and taxis

-Do you use public transport or taxis?
-An invoice does not need to be issued for such services.
+An invoice does not need to be issued for public transport or taxis.

 Food and drink in catering establishments

 VAT charged on purchases from hotels, bars and restaurants cannot be refunded through the VAT system, so a VAT invoice does not need to be issued.
 There may be some exceptions: check with a Blue Umbrella expert.

 If you purchase goods or services from an entrepreneur who makes use of a special VAT exemption called the agricultural scheme?
 In such cases, you will be issued with an invoice without VAT and you are permitted to deduct 5.4% of the invoice amount as input tax.
 However you will need to have an agricultural scheme declaration and your supplier must state on the invoice that he has applied the agricultural scheme and supply you with an agricultural scheme declaration the agricultural scheme applies.